Bonus: Purchase order cost template.

 The time it takes to create a requisition for office supplies is significantly less than creating a requisition that includes a bill of material for new capital equipment.

 Now I’m not asking you to look at every requisition and calculate the time for each of them.
-But you can do a high-level break up of the type of requisitions and the average time for each of them.
+But you can do a high-level breakdown of the type of requisitions and the average time for each of them.

 You can use a model like the following.